tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 If the connection is TLS 1.2, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.

+## Authenticator Construction

+An authenticator is formed from the concatenation of TLS 1.3 {{!TLS13}}
+Certificate, CertificateVerify, and Finished messages.

-Certificate
+### Certificate

-: The certificate to be used for authentication and any supporting certificates in the chain.
+The certificate to be used for authentication and any supporting certificates in the chain.
 This structure is defined in {{!TLS13}}, Section 4.4.2.